 Week two ends with a cold call certification based on mastering our cold call framework, so the main purpose of this week is to prepare your reps to pass it with the practice and knowledge they’ll need to sound confident in front of prospects.

-Beyond that, the emphasis this week is to make sure they’re confident in using all the tools they need to do their jobs — both in terms of your tech stack, and in terms of prospect-facing materials created by your marketing team.
-When we mention “tech stack exercises,” these will vary based
+Beyond that, this week’s emphasis is to make sure they’re confident in using all the tools they need to do their jobs — both in terms of your tech stack and prospect-facing materials created by your marketing team.
+When we mention “tech stack exercises,” these will vary based on what sales tools you use at your company.

-Week four of the sales ramp up time plan is all about how to get inside the head of the customer and be a compelling communicator over email.
-Whenever your reps communicate with prospects, they’re representing your company as a whole, so their ability to communicate well in all mediums is paramount.
-For reps to be knowledgeable consultants (and for them
+Week four of the sales ramp-up time plan is all about how to get inside the head of the customer and be a compelling communicator over email.
+Whenever your reps communicate with prospects, they represent your company as a whole, so their ability to communicate well in all mediums is paramount.
+For reps to be knowledgeable consultants (and for them to have things to write and speak about that your prospects will relate to), they need to understand your industry beyond your products and direct competitors.
+The number of cold calls your reps place should also increase this week.

-For this week, the goal is to zoom out and give your reps a better understanding of their role within the company, and the career paths they have open to them as they mature as SDRs.
+For this week, the goal is to zoom out and give your reps a better understanding of their role within the company and the career paths they have open to them as they mature as SDRs.

 Beyond that, there are two primary goals for this week

-Ramp team with AI-powered guidanceHere are some ideas for what this ongoing training could focus on:
+Here are some ideas for what this ongoing training could focus on:

 To find out more about real-time guidance, check our eBook “AI-Powered Conversation Guidance or check out this video: